appveyor/website/src/docs/build-configuration.md

 * Enable deployments in Pull Requests *(available for private repos)*
 * Save build cache in Pull Requests
 * Always build closed Pull Request
+* Do not build on "Push" events
+* Do not build on "Pull request" events

 ### YAML file alternative naming